International Research Experience for Undergraduates (iREU)

 Stipend: Each participant will receive a summer scholarship in the amount of $4,500.

 Benefits: All participants will receive university housing at no additional expense in addition to a round trip travel to Austria and conference reimbursement (if applicable).
-A two-day conference in Graz will help prepare participants for the experience.

 Research Areas: Students have the opportunity to do research in any of the following areas: Inorganic Chemistry, Physical Chemistry, Polymer Chemistry, Solid-State Science, Chemical Physics, Surface Chemistry, Organic Chemistry, Organometallic Chemistry, Materials Science, X-ray Diffraction, and others.